-Massage therapy is regulated in four Canadian provinces: BC, Ontario, Newfoundland & Labrador, and New Brunswick.
+Massage therapy is regulated in five Canadian provinces: BC, Ontario, Newfoundland & Labrador, New Brunswick, and Prince Edward Island (PEI).

-In accordance with Chapter 7 of the Canadian Free Trade Agreement (PDF) (formerly the Agreement on Internal Trade), CMTBC grants full registration to practice in BC to active RMTs in good standing from Ontario, Newfoundland & Labrador, and New Brunswick.
-While applicants from these provinces are not required to write the entry-to-practice examination, they must complete CMTBC’s Law, Ethics and Professionalism online course and pass the online exam before being granted registration with CMTBC.
+In accordance with Chapter 7 (Labour Mobility) of the Canadian Free Trade Agreement (PDF), CMTBC grants registration to Practising RMTs in good standing from Ontario, Newfoundland & Labrador, New Brunswick, and PEI provided they complete CMTBC’s Law, Ethics and Professionalism online course and pass the online exam before being granted registration with CMTBC.

-Submit the Application for Registration for RMTs from Ontario, Newfoundland/Labrador, and New Brunswick by logging in the Applicant Portal area of the new CMTBC Portal.
-Access the Applicant Portal directly or through the CMTBC Portal link on the upper right hand corner of the CMTBC website.
-Please note that all existing applicants who used the old CMTBC Portal must reactivate their accounts on the new portal.
+Submit the Application for Registration for RMTs from Ontario, Newfoundland/Labrador, New Brunswick, and PEI by logging in the Applicant Portal.
+Please note that all existing applicants who used the old CMTBC Portal must reactivate their accounts in the new portal.
 To reactivate your account, go to the Applicant Portal and follow the instructions.

 Applicants must ensure that the following documentation is submitted to CMTBC: